-Figure 58 - Greater Jindabyne and Cooma Regions Population Forecast (Usual Residents) Comparison to the Greater Jindabyne Region's Enumerated Population at 2011 and 2016 Census
+Figure 58 - Greater Jindabyne and Cooma Regions Population Forecast (Usual Residents) Comparison to the Greater Jindabyne Region's Enumerated

 All 2011 and 2016 population figures are based on census data.
 Greater Jindabyne Region includes KNP and resorts such as Perisher and Thredbo.